-VII、Approval
+VII.Approval

 1. HMU will review all the application materials.
-The application will be deemed to be waived and will not be processed if the applicants are not qualified or the application materials are inconsistent with the recruitment regulations or are incomplete; those who have passed the interview are admitted to study in HMU.
+The application will be deemed to be waived and will not be processed if the applicants are not qualified or the application materials are inconsistent with the recruitments or are incomplete.
+Those who have passed the interview are admitted to study at HMU.

-2. Applicants are allowed to contact the professor prior to application and please enclose the relevant admission or recommendation letter if there is;
+2. Applicants are allowed to contact the professor prior to application and please enclose the relevant admission or recommendation letter if there is one.